kandeldeepak46/oop_python/README.md

 sample files to demonstrate the concepts in oop with python
 ## source

-Use the package manager [deepdiveintopython](https://diveintopython3.problemsolving.io/) for more info
+follow [deepdiveintopython](https://diveintopython3.problemsolving.io/) for more info